Nurturing return to work mothers – and why return to work mums are good for the business too.

 For the organisation

-Of course, as with any coaching initiative, there must a genuine desire for change and not just for ticking a box.
-All of the usual pre-requisites that go along with coaching have to be upheld: there needs to be a thorough needs analysis to begin, a commitment of time to achieving objectives, and recognition that coaching is not a fix-all.
+Of course, as with any coaching initiative, there must be a genuine desire for change and not just for ticking a box.
+All of the usual prerequisites for coaching have to be upheld: there needs to be a thorough needs analysis to begin, a commitment of time to achieving objectives, and a recognition that coaching is not a fix-all.

 Research from Ernst and Young suggests maternity coaching has a positive impact

-In 2013, Ernst and Young made public details of the work they had put into maternity coaching and the findings that emerged.
+In 2013, Ernst and Young made public details of their work on maternity coaching and the findings that emerged.
 For those returning mothers who had been through either group or one-to-one coaching, some interesting statistics emerged:

 No doubt that the numbers look great for Ernst and Young.
 However, it does suggest that the transition from work to maternity leave, and from maternity leave back to work, is much better managed once coaching support is received.